This blog post will be the 150th one on my website (yay me? 🙂 ), so you might think I would run out of DIY dollhouse decorating ideas?

 - Next is this one: a DIY easy Miniature Bench plus stuffed cushions, using popsickle sticks.

-- I also made a mini popsickle garden chair, check it out! (this way, you also help me out to expand my Youtube channel 😉 ).
+- I also made a mini popsicle garden chair, check it out!
+(This way, you also help me to expand my YouTube channel 😉 ).

 There are more videos on my channel and more coming up, but I will let you discover that yourself, if you would please subscribe to my channel, thanks!

 You can use egg cartons for 1001 things regarding dollhouse decoration and even dollhouse furniture.

 - In the picture below you can see a rock porch made from egg cartons.
 I have shown you how to make these kinds of floors in this tutorial.